Project: a source tree with a standard layout, including a

 src directory for the main body of Julia code, a

-test directory for testing the project,
+test directory for testing the project, a

-docs for documentation files, and optionally a
+docs directory for documentation files, and optionally a

 deps directory for a build script and its outputs.
 A project will typically also have a project file and may optionally have a manifest file:

 Project file: a file in the root directory of a project, named

 JuliaProject.toml), describing metadata about the project, including its name, UUID (for packages), authors, license, and the names and UUIDs of packages and libraries that it depends on.

 Manifest file: a file in the root directory of a project, named

 JuliaManifest.toml), describing a complete dependency graph and exact versions of each package and library used by a project.